survivorbat/go-workshop/api/workshop-api/exercises.md

 ### G: Check it out

-Now, run the `post-person.sh` script again, does the person get added?
+Now, run the `post-person.sh` script again, does the person get added if you filter on title 'Developer'?

 ## Conclusion

 Great, you just created a simple API.
-The final part of the workshop will implement some useful patterns to
+The final part of the workshop will implement some useful patterns to improve this setup.